MTV Global

+Formerly, the channel had sister music channels (MTV 80s, MTV 90s, MTV 00s, MTV Live, Club MTV and MTV Hits), until 31 December 2025 when those channels ceased broadcasting, along with the merger of most international versions to the global schedule.
+In 2026, MTV Global began directing content focused exclusively on entertainment and reality shows.

 Initially, MTV served all regions of Europe, being one of the few TV channels focused on the entire European market.
-At the moment, MTV serves a number of European countries, Asian, Oceanian, Middle Eastern, and Caribbean territories.
+At the moment, MTV serves most of European countries along Asian, Oceanian, Middle Eastern, and Caribbean territories.